 Will you post solutions to the sample exams?

-No. Over the years I've found that posted solutions hurt studying, because many students look at the solutions too quickly and then get fooled into thinking they could reproduce the answers.
-Feel free to come see any of us during office hours, or make an appointment to see me at some other time, if you want to go over your answers to the practice exams.
+No. Over the years we've found that posted solutions hurt studying, because many students look at the solutions too quickly and then get fooled into thinking they could reproduce the answers.
+Feel free to come see any of us during office hours, or make an appointment at some other time, if you want to go over your answers to the practice exams.
 We're glad to go over them.

 Are computers allowed during the exam?